Clutter family murders

-In the early morning hours of November 15, 1959, four members of the Clutter family – Herb Clutter, his wife Bonnie, and their teenage children Nancy and Kenyon – were murdered in their rural home, just outside the small farming community of Holcomb, Kansas.
+In the early morning of November 15, 1959, four members of the Clutter family – Herb Clutter, his wife, Bonnie, and their teenage children Nancy and Kenyon – were murdered in their rural home just outside the small farming community of Holcomb, Kansas.
 Two ex-convicts, Perry Smith and Richard Hickock, were found guilty of the murders and sentenced to death.
-Smith and Hickock were executed by the state of Kansas on the same day, April 14, 1965.
+They were both executed on April 14, 1965.
 The murders were detailed by Truman Capote in his 1966 non-fiction novel In Cold Blood.

 Background

 Herbert "Herb" Clutter was a prosperous farmer in western Kansas.
-His two elder daughters, Eveanna and Beverly, had moved out and started their adult lives.
-His two younger children, Nancy (age 16) and Kenyon (age 15), were high school students.
-Clutter's wife Bonnie had reportedly been incapacitated by clinical depression and physical ailments since the births of her children, although this was later disputed.
-Both Nancy and Kenyon Clutter attended Holcomb High School.
+His oldest daughters, Eveanna and Beverly, had moved out and started their adult lives.
+His wife Bonnie had reportedly been incapacitated by clinical depression and physical ailments since the births of her children, although this was later disputed.
+Nancy Clutter, 16, and Kenyon Clutter, 15, attended Holcomb High School.

-Richard "Dick" Hickock and Perry Smith were two ex-convicts, recently paroled from the Kansas State Penitentiary.
+Richard "Dick" Hickock and Perry Edward Smith were two ex-convicts, recently paroled from the Kansas State Penitentiary.
 Floyd Wells, a former cellmate of Hickock's, had been a farmhand for Herb Clutter.
 Wells told Hickock that Clutter kept large amounts of cash in a safe.
 However, Clutter did not have a safe and transacted all of his business by check.
-After speaking with Wells, Hickock soon hatched the idea to steal the safe and start a new life in Mexico.
-Hickock later contacted Smith, another former cellmate, about committing the robbery with him.
+After speaking with Wells, Hickock hatched the idea to steal the safe and start a new life in Mexico.
+He contacted Smith, another former cellmate, about committing the robbery with him.
 According to Truman Capote, the author of In Cold Blood – a non-fiction novel detailing the Clutter family murders – Hickock described his plan as "a cinch, the perfect score".